 Moving to London is a big undertaking.
-Whether you’re a non-UK citizen or you’re moving from another UK city, there’s a whole host of things you need to know.
+Whether you’re a professional looking for co-living in London, or you’re a soon-to-be student looking for London student accommodation, there’s a whole host of things you need to know.
 From UK visas for international students, to staying safe, and house-sharing to transport, you’ll no doubt have questions.
 If you feel a little lost after deciding to move to London, this guide will help.

 Here we’ll explore everything you need to know about how to relocate and start living in London.
 Use the links below to explore a specific question or browse the article in full.

 An Introduction to London